diek/chinook_django/README.rst

 ============================
-The chinook database and Django
+The Chinook database and Django
 ============================

 Coded using: